BrandonFurman/math5610/SoftwareManual/DataStructures/array2D.md

 **Language:** C++

 **Description/Purpose:** This code defines a new class called "array2D".
 This class is designed to be matrix-like, and uses a syntax similar to MATLAB.
-Memory for a matrix is allocated and deallocated dynamically with little input required from the user.
+Memory for a matrix is contiguous and allocated/deallocated dynamically with little input required from the user.

 **Usage/Example:** An object is created with